Common Beach Rules

 - Water activity is prohibited when the No Swimming Flag is posted.

-- Pets are only permitted on the beach before 9 am or after 5 pm from April 1 through September 30.
+- Dogs are only permitted on the beach before 9 am or after 5 pm from April 1 through September 30.
 Pets are allowed on the beach at any hour from October 1 through March 31.